Tornadoes of 1942: April

+A large F4 tornado approaching Pryor Creek, Oklahoma on April 27.

 While less active than March, April was nearly as deadly, with at least 92 fatalities, mostly by an F4 tornado that hit Pryor Creek, Oklahoma, or simply Pryor, on April 27, killing 52 and injuring 350.
 Another F4, considered a likely F5 by Grazulis, obliterated large parts of Crowell, Texas, on April 28, killing 11 and injuring 250.
 An F5 tornado near Oberlin, Kansas, on April 29 killed 15 people—the deadliest calamity to befall this rural area since the Cheyenne raids in 1878.
 Early the next morning a large F4 ravaged six farms near Eads, Colorado, killing four and injuring 12.
 Three more intense tornadoes this month killed seven in all: an F4 near Talala, Oklahoma, on April 27 that killed four; an F3 near Ortonville, Minnesota, the same day that killed two; and an F3 near Kidder, South Dakota, two days later that killed one.
 A pair of F1s collectively were responsible for a few more deaths: one in Breckenridge, Texas, on April 23 and another near Glasgow, Missouri, on April 27.
 An F2 near Castlewood, South Dakota, claimed a life on April 30 as well.